 One outcome of the dissertation review process is a set of final expectations directing the participant through the remaining tasks for completing the dissertation manuscript.
 Once the final manuscript is approved, the participant will submit the formal document to an approved bindery and later arrange for the bound dissertation to be shipped to the University headquarters in Hawaii for permanent archival storage.
-Upon the participant's completion of the final tasks, and receipt of the needed records and documentation, the University will issue a letter of completion to the participant.
+Upon the participant's completion of the final tasks, Doctor of Philosophy in Transpersonal Psychology and receipt of the needed records and documentation, the University will issue a letter of completion to the participant.
 It will then make preparation for issuance of the transcript of record and diploma certificate.